alpana-hep/susy_2020/README.md

 loose --> looseJetSys_JECdown for	JET sys	studies	- JEC and down
 ```

-<filelist>: see under the 'inputFiles' directory
+filelist: see under the 'inputFiles' directory
-<outfile>: as you want to name your file
+outfile: as you want to name your file
-<process>: MC smaples for which job is running or data for data files - "UL" should always be added in the end of this string
+process: MC smaples for which job is running or data for data files - "UL" should always be added in the end of this string
 To run a single job interactively -
 ```
 ./analyzeLightBSM inputfiles/runList_Summer20UL18_TTJets_HT-1200to2500_TuneCP5_13TeV-madgraphMLM-pythia8.txtp out_Summer20UL18_TTJets_HT_1200to2500.root 2018  TTJets_HTUL  loose